guytp/claude-test/docs/dotnet-sdk-installation.md

 3. Open a new terminal and run `dotnet --version` to verify the installation.

 > **Tip:** If your distribution is not listed or the commands do not work, check the official documentation for alternative installation methods such as the .NET install script or manual tarball installation.

+### 4.5 How to Open a Terminal on Linux

+Linux provides a terminal application where you will run all `dotnet` commands.
+The name and location vary depending on your desktop environment, but here are the most common ways to open it:

+**Using a keyboard shortcut (works on many distributions):**
+- Press `Ctrl + Alt + T` to open a terminal window.

+**Using the application menu:**
+- Look for an application called **Terminal**, **GNOME Terminal**, **Konsole**, **xterm**, or similar in your applications menu.
+- On GNOME-based desktops (such as Ubuntu), search for "Terminal" in the Activities overview.
+- On KDE-based desktops, look for **Konsole** in the application menu.

+> Once the terminal is open, you can type commands like `dotnet --version` to verify your installation.

 ---